Pelican-Elegant/elegant/documentation/content/Contributing/automated-release.md

 release.
 If you follow the link, you can verify that the correct text is being used for the release notes.

-Additionally, there are links that are associated with text that starts with an octothorpe (`#` character, sometimes referred to as the hash, hash-tag, or pound character) followed by an integer.
+Additionally, there are links that are associated with text that starts with the `#` character followed by an integer.
 Each of these links is to an issue that was either updated or fixed by the given commit.
 As with the above paragraph, you can verify that the correct issue was associated with the commit in the release notes by following the commit links and looking for any issue number at the end of the commit text.